GrizzlyJay/KZ4LC-CODE/posts/post-2.md

 date:
 ---

 This is a placeholder page for documenting my G90 go-box.
 It was an awesome project with it's ups and downs, but a worthy endevor nonetheless.
+Details and pictures to come.

 KZ4LC,
 73